mapswipe/mapswipe/README.md

 ## Technology Used

 1. The app is written entirely in [React Native](https://facebook.github.io/react-native/docs/getting-started.html)
 1. Firebase provides the backend database.
 It is protected with security rules so that users and contributors to this open source project can not cause damage.
-In the near future, we might set up a dev environment and open source the project.
 1. The workers on the backend are running on Google Cloud and handle pre-processing and post-processing the data

 ## Libraries

-- React native 0.29
+- React native 0.57.3
-- NPM 6.0.0
-- We have vendored the `node_modules` directory because we were forced to make some changes to certain libraries (in particular, [this one](https://github.com/leecade/react-native-swiper/issues/111#issuecomment-227443561), but also some older react packages were not compatible with newer react versions, so we made them compatible.
-- We hope to remove `node_modules` in favor of a stricter pinning strategy for dependencies

 ## State of the project
 The project has been released, but is very much a work in progress.
 Keep in mind that this entire project was developed by 1 person, and in order to make it to the deadline - some code compromises had to be taken.
 For example, the app does currently not include redux or global styles.
 Currently, the main developer of the project is [Pim de Witte](http://github.com/pimdewitte).
 Please feel more than welcome to reach out to him.